 In one of the most iconic car films ever, Ari Vatanen slides his way up the famous Pikes Peak in the most spectacular fashion, turning car control into a form of art.

-For more than a century, people race cars up the famous Pikes Peak in Colorado.
-Since its first run in 1916, it was steadily gaining more and more popularity, eventually becoming part of USAC IndyCar championship.
-However, it took until the 1980s before European rally drivers started to discover its magic and changed its character for ever, turning the hillclimb in a world-famous event.
+For more than a century, people have raced cars up the famous Pikes Peak in Colorado.
+Since its first run in 1916, it has steadily gained in popularity, eventually becoming part of the USAC IndyCar championship.
+However, it took until the 1980s for European rally drivers to discover its magic and change its character forever, turning the hillclimb into a world-famous event.

-It all with Michele Moutón’s win in 1984, with monstrous Audi Sport quattro, based on the Group B rally car.
-She returned the next year to collect another win starting a winning streak of European, rally-based cars, which endured until the end of the decade.
+It all began with Michele Moutón’s win in 1984, in a monstrous Audi Sport Quattro based on the Group B rally car.
+She returned the next year to collect another win, triggering a winning streak of European rally-based cars which endured until the end of the decade.

-A year later, the same car was back, this time driven by Robby Unser, son of Bobby Unser who drove for Audi three years earlier.
-Although he didn’t broke Vatanen’s record, he managed to score another win.
+A year later, the same car was back, this time driven by Robby Unser, son of Bobby Unser who had driven for Audi three years earlier.
+Although he didn’t break Vatanen’s record, he managed to score another win.

-Both runs were filmed by Jean Louis Mourney and then combined into a fascinating short film.
-In less than 5 minutes, it takes us to a fascinating trip up the mountain, the car sliding and drifting at the edge of the cliff all the way up the summit.
+Both runs were filmed by Jean Louis Mourney and combined into a fascinating short film.
+In less than 5 minutes, it takes us on a fascinating trip up the mountain, the car sliding and drifting at the edge of the cliff all the way to the summit.